marsFS/ART-4-Windows/README.md

 * Requires BBC Basic for SDL 2.0
 * Configured for BBC Micro Mode 7 (40x25 chars, 78x72 sixels)
 * Save and load files in BIN and/or BMP format
-* Configure up to 100 frames and 48 sprites
+* Configure up to 100 animation frames and 48 sprites
+* Gradient fills
+* Import sprites and BMP files (specific format required)